TerenceWallel/Sparse-Proxy-Point-Transformer/README.md

 #### ScanNet

-Currently, mainstream point cloud models use over-segmentation TTA augmentation on the Test set of Scannet.
+Currently, most point cloud models use over-segmentation TTA augmentation on the Test set of Scannet.
 Unfortunately, we have not found any open-source implementations for over-segmentation.
-To ensure fairness, we re-tested the existing mainstream point cloud models using TTA augmentation on the Val set as the standard.
+To ensure fairness, we re-tested the existing point cloud models using TTA augmentation on the Val set as the standard.

 | Model | BenchMark | Additional Data | Val mIOU | Test mIOU | Config | Weight | Result and Log |
 |:-----:|:---------:|:---------------:|:--------:|:---------:|:--------:|:--------:|:----------:|